 Considerations for How to Use this Toolkit

-- This is an extensive toolkit designed to meet the needs of a large, diverse group of health centers.
+- This is an extensive but efficient toolkit designed to meet the needs of a large, diverse group of health centers.

 - Please note that we are not suggesting you work to adapt all of the templates all at once.
 The Toolkit is intended as a menu from which to select what you want to work on.